If you’re here, it’s because you want to understand what the Native VLAN is and how to configure it.

 Figure 5 – Untagged Frame Assigned to the Native VLAN

-As a result, now the switch will untagged frames received on trunk port to all ports configured in VLAN 1.
+As a result, the switch will now untag frames received on the trunk port and send them to all ports configured in VLAN 1.

 40 % Complete: you’re making great progress